Hey, good afternoon to you or good morning, depending on your time zone.

 And the California Supreme Court, except for the great Justice Brown, who now is on the D.C.
 Circuit, upheld that and said that's perfectly all right.

-And as Justice Brown pointed out what that means is that private property is really just a scheme that the government used to raise welfare to weigh raise money for its welfare programs.
+And as Justice Brown pointed out, what that means is that private property is really just a scheme that the government used to raise welfare, to raise money for its welfare programs.

-It used to be that that private property was yours and the government existed to protect it.
+It used to be that private property was yours and the government existed to protect it.

-But now private property is just it's like a a farmer who leaves a chicken in its coop and leaves it a few eggs so that it'll lay a few more eggs for his own benefit.
+But now private property is just, it's like a farmer who leaves a chicken in its coop and leaves it a few eggs so that it'll lay a few more eggs for his own benefit.

-Sure they don't take the the full they don't take the actual title document but the government passes laws that deprive people of almost the entire value of their property.
+They don't take the full ⁇ they don't take the actual title document, but the government passes laws that deprive people of almost the entire value of their property.

-They took ninety nine percent of the value of his property, but because they didn't actually take the title D document, that's okay.
+They took 99% of the value of his property, but because they didn't actually take the Title D document, that's okay.

 It's just a shell game designed to protect government welfare programs at the expense of private property rights.

-Okay, so before before I let you go, what what can little people do?
+Okay, so before I let you go, what can little people do?

 What can little guy do?